3. What the prayer of religious ceremony is and why nothing comes of it

 How do most people pray when experiencing the judgment and chastisement of God’s words, being pruned and dealt with by God’s words, and recognizing their own corrupt dispositions?
 They are all of the same stripe, saying, “God, I am suffering.
 Oh God, I am suffering so.”
 Do those words not make you feel disgusted?
 When you come before God, do you not actually need Him to enlighten you with a bit of something else?
 Do you not need faith and strength, or for God to be your mainstay, moreover enlighten and guide you so that you may walk well the onward path?
 Do you not need His discipline and chastening?
 Do you not need His guidance?
 Do you only need Him to relieve you of your suffering?
 People really are withered up inside, and in such a pitiful condition!
 Not knowing how to pray might seem to be a minor issue, but actually, when you penetrate this minor issue and dissect its essence, you see that it is not minor at all.
 This shows that you as a person do not possess any sort of life to speak of, and in what life you do have, you interact with God very seldomly.
 Between you and God, you simply have not established the sort of relationship that should exist between God and His followers or between objects of creation and their Creator.
 When faced with a problem, you make decisions based on your own subjective assumptions, notions, thoughts, knowledge, gifts and talents, and corrupt dispositions; you have nothing to do with God, so when you come before Him, you never have anything to say to Him.
 This is the sorrowful state of people who believe in God!
 This is such a pitiful condition!
 Inside, people are dried up and numb; they feel nothing when it comes to these things, nor do they have any understanding of them.
 When they come before God, they have nothing to say.
 No matter what sort of situation you find yourself in, no matter what plight you face, and no matter what hardships you encounter, if you are speechless before God, then can your faith not be called into question?
 Is this not the pitiful face of people?
 After believing in God for so many years, you still have to learn how to pray all over again, you still do not know how to pray, and whenever you encounter a problem, you either just shout out catchphrases and make resolutions or complain to God and voice your grievances, saying how you are suffering, or otherwise rationalize and justify yourself in confession.
 It is no wonder that you have been so slow to enter the truth.

-Excerpted from “They Do Their Duty Only to Distinguish Themselves and Feed Their Own Interests and Ambitions; They Never Consider the Interests of God’s House, and Even Sell Those Interests Out in Exchange for Personal Glory (IX)” in Exposing Antichrists
+Excerpted from “They Do Their Duty Only to Distinguish Themselves and Feed Their Own Interests and Ambitions; They Never Consider the Interests of God’s House, and Even Sell Those Interests Out in Exchange for Personal Glory (Part Nine)” in Exposing Antichrists

 There is nothing God despises more than the prayers of religious ceremony.
 Prayers to God are only accepted when they are sincere.
 If you have nothing sincere to say, then keep quiet; do not always speak false words and blindly make oaths before God, trying to deceive Him, talking about how much you love Him, about how much you wish to be loyal to Him.
 If you are incapable of achieving your desires, if you lack this resolve and stature, do not, under any circumstances, pray thus before God.
 That is ridicule.
 Ridicule means making fun of someone, trifling with them.
 When people pray before God with this kind of disposition, then at the very least, this is deception.
 At worst, if you do this often, then you are of utterly contemptible character.
 If God were to condemn you, it would be called blasphemy!
 People have no reverence toward God, they do not know how to revere God, or how to love and satisfy Him.
 If the truth is not clear to them, or their disposition is corrupt, God will let it slide.
 But they bring such character before God, and treat God as the unbelievers treat other people.
 Moreover, they solemnly kneel before Him in prayer, using these words to try and wheedle God, and when they are finished, they not only feel no self-reproach, but also have no sense of the seriousness of their actions.
 That being the case, is God with them?
 Can someone who is utterly without the presence of God be enlightened and illuminated?
 Can they be enlightened with the truth?
 (No, they can’t.)
 Then they are in trouble.
 Have you prayed thus many times?
 Do you do so often?
 When people spend too long in the outside world, they reek of society’s stench, their scummy nature is amplified, and they become suffused with satanic poisons and ways of living; what come from their mouths are words of falseness and deceit, they speak without thinking, or else speak words that always contain nothing but their own motivations and aims, and seldom have the proper motivations.
 These are serious problems.
 When people take these satanic philosophies and ways of living before God, do they not offend God’s disposition?
 And what will be the consequence of this?
 On the surface, these prayers are attempts to deceive and fool God, and are incompatible with His will and requirements.
 Fundamentally speaking, this is caused by human nature; it is not some momentary revelation of corruption.